 Monthly Charges

-Initial Transmission Network Use of System Generation Charges for each Financial Year will be based on the Power Station Transmission Entry Capacity (TEC) for each User as set out in their Bilateral Agreement.
+Transmission Network Use of System Generation Charges for each Financial Year will be based on the Power Station Transmission Entry Capacity (TEC) for each User as set out in their Bilateral Agreement.
 The charge is calculated as above.
+This annual TNUoS generation charge Paid as follows:

+a.
+The Transmission Network Use of System Generation Charges in the Financial Year in which a Charging Date occurs shall be apportioned as follows: the User shall be liable to pay The Company the annual Transmission Network Use of System Generation Charges, pro-rated by a factor determined by: the number of days from the relevant Charging Date to the last day of the Financial Year in which it occurs divided by the total number of days in that Financial Year; and

+For each subsequent Financial Year(from that in which the charging date occurs.),the User shall be liable for the annual Transmission Network Use of System Charges split evenly over the months in the Financial Year

-This annual TNUoS generation charge is split evenly over the months remaining in the year.
-For positive final generation tariffs, if TEC increases during the Financial Year, the party will be liable for the additional charge incurred for the full year, which will be recovered uniformly across the remaining chargeable months in the relevant Financial Year (subject to Paragraph 14.18.21 below).
+For positive final generation tariffs, if a User’s TEC increases during the Financial Year(other than by the way of a phased/staged connection with separate Charing Dates(s), where the Transmission Network Use of System Generation Charges” associated with the connection of a new phase/stage would be pro-rated in accordance with 14.18.19(a) above), the party will be liable for the additional charge incurred for the full year, which will be recovered uniformly across the remaining chargeable months in the relevant Financial Year (subject to Paragraph 14.18.21 below).
 An increase in monthly charges reflecting an increase in TEC during the Financial Year will result in interest being charged on the differential sum of the increased and previous TEC charge.
 The months liable for interest will be those preceding the TEC increase from April in year t.
 For negative final generation tariff, any increase in TEC during the year will lead to a recalculation of the monthly charges for the remaining chargeable months of the relevant Financial Year.
 However, as TEC decreases do not become effective until the start of the Financial Year following approval, no recalculation is necessary in these cases.
 As a result, if TEC increases, monthly payments to the generator will increase accordingly.

 The provisions described above for increases in TEC during the Financial Year shall not apply where the LDTEC (in any of its forms) has been approved for use before the TEC is available, which will typically mean the LDTEC has been approved after the TEC increase has been approved.
 In such instances, the party shall commence payments for TEC during the LDTEC Period for LDTEC purchased up to the future level of TEC and LDTEC Charges will only apply to LDTEC that is incremental to the TEC increase.
 For the avoidance of doubt, where TEC has been approved after LDTEC in a given year, these provisions shall not apply and the LDTEC shall be considered additional to the TEC and charged accordingly.